Sign up to our newsletter to be first to know about The Cultural Programme's latest news and events

 Doors Open: 12.30pm

-An afternoon of talks and a panel conversation from world-leading practitioners and industry professionals, including film producers, casting directors, executives and researchers
+An afternoon of talks and conversations from world-leading practitioners and industry professionals, including actors, film producers, casting directors, executives and researchers

 The afternoon will draw on the ground-breaking research from University of Southern California’s Annenberg Inclusion Initiative, which is focused on creating impactful solutions for systemic change.